MagicTendo/api/README.md

-# BakaTaida's Github Pages
+# BakaTaida's API

-This repository contains of all my APIs that I use on my other websites.
+This repository contains of all my APIs that I use on my other websites or projects.
-And yes, I had to do multiple commits and there are some weird push messages, it's just because Git is too complicated for me. ;-;
+And yes, I had to do multiple commits and there are some weird push messages, it's just because Git is too complicated for me...

 ## New update !

-- This directory is now link with my IDE, which will make the commits much easier now  !
+- I'm still bad at Git !
-- The files architecture has been changed to make more sense.
+- This directory is now linked (for good ?) with my IDE, which should make the commits much easier now (it's not) !
-- New content in the YTPMV API.
+- The files architecture has been changed again, and is now way better.
-- The API of the Baka Wiki has been upgraded to the 3.0.0.
+- New API, the Baka News API, in which I yap about my projects !

 ## Content